tobigray/Predicting-Bulk-Modulus-using-Random-Forest-Regression-ML-Model/README.md

 The trained model was then cross validated for errors, and the Root Mean Square Error (RMSE) was evaluated.

-The model is visualized using Plotly to check the trends and identify outliers.
+The model is then visualized using Plotly to check the trends and identify outliers.

 To see the features that strongly influenced the model, Random Forest "feature importances" attribute was used.